 In some situations, the role of volunteers is a bit too much like that of employees.
 And sometimes the position is abused.
 Inquire about your workdays and schedules.
 The legislation does not allow volunteers to work full days of work even in exchange for bed and board.

 Think twice about whether you are willing to volunteer in Iceland.
-Unless you want to improve yourself in a particular professional area that justifies your volunteer position in the likes of a café or a tourism company, there are better opportunities for volunteering that will bring you closer to a true Icelandic experience.
+Unless you want to improve yourself in a particular professional area that justifies your volunteer position in the likes of a café or a tourism company, there are better opportunities for volunteering.
+Those will bring you closer to a true Icelandic experience.

-Wwoofing is not very popular in Iceland; There are only three ads in Iceland on their site, but you can publish an ad on the Bændablaðið (farmers' newspaper), or look for ads on the social networks of groups that offer an experience in an Icelandic family or on a farm.
+Wwoofing is not very popular in Iceland.
+There are only three ads in Iceland on their site, but you can publish an ad on the Bændablaðið (farmers’ newspaper).
+Or look for ads on the social networks of groups that offer experience in an Icelandic family or on a farm.